Louisiana State University Shreveport: Greek

+Several fraternal or sorority organizations make up Greek life at LSUS.

 Libraries

 The Noel Memorial Library

 The Noel Memorial Library collects materials sufficient to support the university's curricula, then organizes the elements, and makes them readily available to the patrons of the library.
 Supplies readily available consist of 250,000 books, access to 100,000 electronic books, and 60,000 electronic journals.
 Additionally, the library houses The Northwest Louisiana Archives and Special Collections and the James Smith Noel Collection of rare books, which is under permanent loan to LSUS.
-Also, the library is a select depository for United States Government Documents and Louisiana State documents.
+Also, the library is a select depository for United States government documents and Louisiana state documents.

 Northwest Louisiana Archives

 The Northwest Louisiana Archives accumulates individual collections relating to the Shreveport area, northwest Louisiana, and the lower Red River region such as vital historical records and manuscripts from the area known as the Ark-La-Tex.
 Within the Archives, you will find over 1.5 million photographs and negatives documenting the history and culture of the Ark-La-Tex, 800 maps, over 200 oral histories, and 23,000 linear feet of records and manuscripts that are available for researchers to discover the rich and colorful heritage of the region.